 - Products: The IRIS Data Management System (DMS) creates and/or hosts multiple diverse derived data products.
 These products are both event-based and metadata-based.
 The DMC Searchable Product Depository (SPUD) is the primary data product management system.

-- Services: The IRIS DMC web services (IRIS and FDSN) provide access to a variety of information, including
+- Services: The IRIS DMC web services provide access to a variety of information, including

 - Data and metadata from the IRIS DMC databases

 - Common calculation services

 - Software: IRIS creates and hosts time-series related software.
 These can be subdivided into two broad categories:

 - Tools: Various online tools provide direct web-based access to raw data, event data, and metadata.